 Bel Fuse: Q1 Earnings Snapshot

-The Jersey City, New Jersey-based company said it had net income of $1.09 per share.
-Earnings, adjusted for restructuring costs and non-recurring costs, were $1.41 per share.
+The Jersey City, New Jersey-based company said it had profit of $1.15 per share.
+Earnings, adjusted for non-recurring costs, were $1.25 per share.

 The maker of electronic products for circuits posted revenue of $172.3 million in the period.

-Bel Fuse shares have climbed roughly 3% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $33.04, a climb of 52% in the last 12 months.
+Bel Fuse shares have decreased 7% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $30.63, a rise of 96% in the last 12 months.